Sign up for Vegan Outreach’s enewsletter (in the sidebar) to have feedback and weekly updates delivered to your inbox!

 Hard to articulate, but just a day of outreach that uplifted the soul!

 How awesome is this!!!
-[Genesis, right] went vegan at 5 but she is now 7.
+[Genesis, above] went vegan at 5 but she is now 7.
 She had such a great experience leafleting for the first time, and everyone was very receptive to her.
 She asked if she could do this every day!
 We now have a stack of leaflets in the car, and she has been passing them out wherever she goes.
 Thank you so much, Victor Sjodin and Mu Jin Han, for inspiring her and showing her the ropes.
 She has found her passion and it’s Vegan Outreach!

 I must relate this one story her mom told me: Genesis came home crying one day, and her mom asked why; the kids were waving hot dogs and ham in her face at lunch.
 Her mom asks, “Are you crying because they are making fun of you?”
 “Oh no, I’m upset because they don’t get it, they don’t understand they are hurting animals.”
 Wow.